 Can I get ANY coverage related COVID-19?

-However, the coverage is just limited to medical care and related costs (though some policies also cover trip cancellation and trip interruption costs if you contract COVID).
+However, that coverage is limited to medical care and related costs (though some policies also cover trip cancellation and trip interruption costs if you contract COVID).
 Be sure to read the specifics in your plan, as there are many caveats and exemptions and you’ll want complete clarity from your provider.

-Moreover, beginning on October 19, 2020, Medjet will be offering transport for members hospitalized with COVID-19 if they are traveling in the contiguous 48 United States, Canada, Mexico, and the Caribbean, to their home hospital.
+Additionally, Medjet now offers transport for members hospitalized with COVID-19 if they are traveling in the contiguous 48 United States, Canada, Mexico, and the Caribbean, to their home hospital.

 What about my credit card coverage?

 Travel credit cards offer limited protection — even the very best ones.
 Usually, cards offer coverage for items that are lost or stolen; very, very limited medical expenses; and trip cancellation.
 But there is a big caveat here: these only apply if you booked your trip with that specific card.

 I’ve had dozens of travel credit cards over the years.
 Even if your card does offer some coverage, the limit is often very low.
 That means you’ll have to pay the difference out of pocket (and you’ll be surprised at just how expensive that can be!).

 While it’s nice to have credit card protection as a backup, I wouldn’t rely on it for my primary coverage when abroad.

 Travel insurance is a complicated (and boring) topic.
-But, as we’ve learned over these past few months, it’s worth taking the time to understand — and it’s worth spending the money investing in a plan with a variety of coverage options that keeps you safe and provides you with peace of mind.
+But, as we’ve learned during the pandemic, it’s worth taking the time to understand — and it’s worth spending the money investing in a plan with a variety of coverage options that keeps you safe and provides you with peace of mind.

 I never leave home without travel insurance.
 You shouldn’t either.